Arthur W. Adamson Award for Distinguished Service in the Advancement of Surface Chemistry

-Bernasek, 56, earned a bachelor's degree in chemistry in 1971 and a Ph.D. degree in chemistry in 1975.
-After a short assignment as a postdoctoral researcher at Lawrence Berkeley National Laboratory, Bernasek was appointed assistant professor of chemistry at Princeton in 1975.
-In 1981, he was named associate professor.
-He was promoted to professor in 1986.
+From 1981 to 1986, Campbell served as a staff scientist at Los Alamos National Laboratory, in New Mexico, and then began his academic career at Indiana University, Bloomington.
+He has been a professor of chemistry at the University of Washington, Seattle, since 1989.

-Bernasek has published more than 160 scientific papers and has advised more than 50 graduate students, 25 postdoctoral associates, and 30 undergraduates.
+Campbell has served on the editorial boards of the Journal of Catalysis, the Journal of Chemical Physics, and other journals, and he has held the position of editor-in-chief of Surface Science since 2002.
+He has been honored with several awards, including the ACS Award in Colloid or Surface Chemistry in 2001 and the Alexander von Humboldt Research Award in 2003.

-The award address will be presented before the Division of Colloid & Surface Chemistry.-Mitch Jacoby
+The award address will be presented to the Division of Physical Chemistry and the Division of Colloid & Surface Chemistry.-Mitch Jacoby

 Join the conversation